 Tools that are used for forging and casting are completely different from each other.
 Anvils, Chisels, Tongs, Fullers, Forging pressers, Forging dies, Forging Hammer Supplies, etc. are used in the forging process.
 On the other hand, mold, sprues, patterns, etc. are required for the casting processes.
 A furnace is required in both of the processes.
 It melts the metal for casting and it provides heat in forging.
 Comparing the two processes, casting is much favorable as it does not require a lot of space and complex tools.

-Is Casting Or Forging Better
+Is Casting Or Forging a Better Method

 It is a very difficult question to choose the better process.
 Both of these processes have their own uniqueness.
-It is better to go in the way that the best process can be chosen on the base of the product that is to be produced.
+It is better to go in a way that the best process can be chosen on the base of the product that is to be produced.
 There are products that can be best produced with the help of the casting process and there are products that require to be forged for obtaining the optimized product.

-Generally, the forged components have higher strengths and more reliability than the casting products but the precision and high surface finish can be obtained in casting.
-Forging is preferable over casting where both of the processes are available for the production.
+Generally, the forged components have higher strengths and more reliability than the casting products but precision and high surface finish can be obtained in casting.
+Forging is preferable over casting where both of the processes are available for production.
 The reason behind it is that forging yields less porosity in the part and forging increases the strength of the part.

 There are some delicate parts that cannot be forged and casting is preferable for such parts.
 Both can be used for the mass production parts and both processes produce rough products.
 Heat treatment is required after forging and it is not required after casting.
 However, machining of the product is required after both of the processes.